kjzheng/NCassignment2/README.md

 Rough guide to install nextcloud until before LDAP integration

-uploaded together with 2 config files for php and nginx proxy
+uploaded together with 3 config files for config.php, nextcloud.conf in nextcloud server and nginx.conf in proxy server